-Irish or not, you can put on your best green and join the Kelleys, McGinnises, Baileys, McGlynns and about 30 other clans in celebrating the big day.
-The 12th edition of the spectacle, presented by the Ancient Order of Hibernians, promises to be the biggest and best yet.
+Irish or not, you can put on your best green and join the Mackins, Kelleys, McGinnises, Baileys, McGlynns — about 40 clans in all — in celebrating the big day.
+The 13th edition of the spectacle, presented by the Ancient Order of Hibernians, Michael P. Keeley division, promises to be the biggest and best yet.

 The parade will start at 11 a.m. in the third block of West Main Street, go around Veterans Memorial Fountain and end at East Main and Oak Avenue.

-There will be floats and banners representing the various clans, teams of horses from Camp Ondessonk, Miller Lite Bavarian Draft Horses, Irish wolfhounds, clowns and Shriners groups, including the Ainad Highland Bagpiers and the Bud Light Brigade band.
-The Riverside Buglers will be riding on the Crehan's trolley.
+There will be floats and banners representing the various clans, horses from Camp Ondessonk, clowns and Shriners groups, including the Ainad Highland Bagpipers and the Bud Light Brigade band.
+The Riverside Buglers will be riding on the Crehan’s trolley.

 And, it wouldn’t be a St. Patrick's Day Parade without Brother Andy Lawlor from the National Shrine of Our Lady of the Snows as St. Patrick himself.

 Parade watchers traditionally turn out wearing their green with green beads and anything else they can think of to get in on the Irish fun.
 Clans will be throwing out prizes, too — candy, green beads, necklaces and more.

 The parade will have a serious moment, too.
 It will pause when the Highland Bagpipers play “Amazing Grace” at Veterans Memorial Fountain to honor our fallen troops.